tommyknocker/pdo-database-class/documentation/05-advanced-features/active-record.md

 - ✅ PostgreSQL
 - ✅ SQLite

+## Relationships

+ActiveRecord supports relationships between models.
+See [ActiveRecord Relationships](active-record-relationships.md) for detailed documentation.

+Supported relationship types:
+- **hasOne** - One-to-one relationship
+- **hasMany** - One-to-many relationship
+- **belongsTo** - Many-to-one relationship

+Both lazy loading and eager loading are supported to prevent N+1 query problems.

 ## Limitations

-- No automatic relationships (1-to-1, 1-to-many, etc.)
 - No automatic schema introspection
-- No migrations
+- No migrations (see [Database Migrations](migrations.md) for migration support)
-- No automatic validation rules
 - Lightweight implementation focused on core functionality

 These limitations are intentional to keep the library lightweight and optional.
-You can extend models to add relationships and validation as needed.
+You can extend models to add custom functionality as needed.

 ## Examples